GeekZoneHQ/web/readme.md

 > All commands in this section need to be run in the virtual environment.

 The website currently uses Tailwind CSS to style the front end.
-Tailwind works by generating a stylesheet at `theme/static/css/styles.css`, using settings located at `theme/static_src`.
+Tailwind works by generating a stylesheet at `theme/static/css/styles.css`, using settings located in `theme/static_src` (with base styles at `theme/static_src/src/styles.scss`).

-Only install Tailwind if you plan on making styling changes.
+A development build of `styles.css` already exists in the repository, containing all possible Tailwind base styles.
+Therefore, only install and run Tailwind if you plan on making changes to settings or base styles at `theme/static_src` (or you want to generate a production build of `styles.css`).
+You do not need to install and run Tailwind to make simple styling changes.

 #### Installing Tailwind

 You will need to ensure Node.js and NPM are installed on your system first - Node.js must be version 12.13.0 or higher.

-Then run:
+Once that's done, run:
 ```sh
 python manage.py tailwind install
 ```

->You will need to run this again if you upgrade Node.js.
+>You will need to run this command again if you ever upgrade Node.js.

 #### Running Tailwind alongside the local server